GSA/piv-guides/_userguides/01_digital_signing.md

 ---
 layout: default
 navtitle: Sign Microsoft Word
-title: Digitally Sign Microsoft Word Document
+title: Digitally Sign a Microsoft Word Document
 pubDate: March 23, 2018
 collection: userguides
 permalink: userguides/signworddoc/
 description: This guide will help you to digitally sign a Microsoft Word document with your PIV credential or similar digital certificate.
 ---

-{% include alert-warning.html content="Before you begin digitally signing Microsoft Word documents, please contact your Technical Support team to set up SHA-256 encryption for Microsoft Office on your computer.
+{% include alert-warning.html content="Before you begin digitally signing Microsoft Word documents, please as your Technical Support team to set up SHA-256 encryption for Microsoft Office on your computer.
 [Federal Government policy](https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/fpki-x509-cert-common-policy.pdf){:target="_blank"} prohibits the use of SHA-1 encryption, which Microsoft Word uses by default for digital signatures." %}

 This guide will help you to digitally sign a document using Microsoft Word 2010, 2013, or 2016 with your PIV credential or similar digital certificate.
 (For older versions of Microsoft Word, certain steps and screens may differ.)<br/>